 Upon successful completion of the CRB process, municipalities will be designated as a “Resilient Rhody Municipality” which enables municipalities to apply for dedicated action grants to implement identified projects.

 MRP facilitators are trained to provide technical assistance to communities in completing the assessment and resiliency plan using the Community Resilience Building Framework.
 Towns and cities will be assigned a lead facilitator and workshop facilitators upon acceptance into the program.

 The MRP workshops are being delivered and funded with support from the Nature Conservancy (TNC).

-A minimum of $1M in MRP action grants are available for eligible projects across the municipalities in the 2019 cohort.
+A minimum of $1M in MRP Action Grants are available to each cohort for eligible projects in the year they participate.
 Eligible projects are required to be identified through the Community Resilience Building process, improve climate resilience, and a capital investment resulting in construction.
-MRP implementation grant funds are not available for research-related activities such as studies and strategic plans.
+MRP Action Grants are not available for research-related activities such as studies and strategic plans.

 Grant eligibility must fall under Rhode Island Infrastructure Bank’s broad portfolio of programs and can include but not limited to, dam repair and removal, road elevation, hardening or elevation of pump stations, berms and levies, culvert repair, green stormwater infrastructure, back-up power and energy efficiency, watershed restoration, urban tree planting, and coastal erosion control.

 Municipalities will be required to match grants with a 25% local project cost share.